rackerlabs/support-how-to/content/general/legal.md

 documentation are for identification purposes only to refer to either the entities claiming the marks and names or their products, and are property of their respective owners.
-We do not intend our use or display of other companies&rsquo; tradenames, trademarks, or service marks to imply a relationship with, or endorsement or sponsorship of us by, these other companies.
+We do not intend our use or display of other companies' tradenames, trademarks, or service marks to imply a relationship with, or endorsement or sponsorship of us by, these other companies.